cdf1982/cdf1982.github.io/glancecam.md

 						<li>With most IP webcams, you can receive the video stream via RTSP or HTTP, without opening a browser; GlanceCam shows you that feed in a resizable window that you can keep always visible on your Desktop, without opening a browser.</li>
 						<li>You can add as many webcams as you like to GlanceCam and switch between them (currently, you can see only one camera at a time).</li>
 						<li>For every camera, you can also configure up to 2 optional buttons, visible when you hover your mouse on GlanceCam window, to perform some actions via a customizable HTTP GET action URLs.</li>
-						<li>GlanceCam window can be configured to be always on top and visible in every Space, or to behave like a normal window; it can also be configured to auto-launch at login.</li>
+						<li>GlanceCam window can be configured to be always on top and visible in every Space, or to behave like a normal window; it can also be configured to auto-launch at login.
+You can also control GlanceCam from your MacBook's TouchBar</li>
+						<li>while the app is running, any custom application or AppleScript can call the glancecam://?camera=17 URL and switch to that video stream; just replace “17” in the example URL with the camera number you want to switch to (as listed, counting from 1, in the app Preferences)</li>
 					</ul>
 				</p>
 			</div>